bs2kbs2k/smlinux/README.md

 <img src=https://github.com/enigma9o7/smlinux/raw/screenshot/presets.png>

 ## **What preset/repository/branch should I use?**
 If you want to build for PC, the source repository from the team who decompiled the rom, sm64-port, offers the cleanest code and duplication of N64, with currently very few add-ons available.
 The unofficial forks, sm64ex and sm64nx, include enhancements and support for many add-ons (which are optional on sm64ex).  sm64ex offers the most flexibility, but you are encouraged to build more than one and try for yourself.
-Further forks of sm64ex offer additional enhancements, such as render96ex with added Luigi Keys, sm64ex-coop for a 2 player network mode, or cheaterex for the latest experimental features.
-For android or web, presets are available based on sm64-port or sm64ex; for dos a sm64-port based fork is used.
+Further forks of sm64ex offer additional enhancements, such as render96ex with added Luigi Keys, sm64ex-coop for a 2 player network mode, or cheaterex for all the latest experimental add-ons.
+For android or web, presets are available based on sm64-port or sm64ex, while for for dos sm64-port based forks are used.

 ## **What does the InstallHD=1 option do?**